ankush1aggarwal/ankush1aggarwal/README.md

 🌱 I’m open to explore new technologies and work on new ideas

-💬 Ask me about Tennis, Formula 1, ML Ecosystem on Cloud
+💬 Ask me about ML Ecosystem on Cloud, Tennis, Formula 1

 📫 How to reach me: ankush.aggarwal@iitbombay.org